 Although the government has made modest improvements to Chad's healthcare infrastructure in recent years, the population's overall health remains poor.
 Generally, the healthcare system suffers from a lack of funding and a severe shortage of medical professionals, particularly in rural areas where modern healthcare is inaccessible.
 With 1,063 deaths per 100,000 live births, Chad's maternal mortality rate is the world's 2nd highest.
-Meanwhile, infant mortality (the proportion of infants who die before age 1) is the world's 7th highest, at 64 deaths per 1,000 live births.
-Significantly, trained medical personnel or midwives attended only 39% of births in 2019.
+Meanwhile, infant mortality (the proportion of infants who die before age 1) is the world's 7th highest, at 63 deaths per 1,000 live births.
+Significantly, trained medical personnel or midwives attended only 47% of births in 2019.

 Close to 19% of Chadian children under age 5 are underweight, the world's 21st highest rate of child malnutrition.
-Although life expectancy at birth increased from 46 to 60 years between 1981 and 2023, it remains lower than that of neighboring Cameroon (64) and Nigeria (62), as well as that of the US (81).
-Finally, 42% of the total population (87% of rural dwellers) lives below the poverty line, with persistent famine affecting 1/3rd of Chadians.
+Although life expectancy at birth increased from 46 to 60 years between 1981 and 2024, it remains lower than that of neighboring Cameroon (64) and Nigeria (62), as well as that of the US (81).
+Finally, 31% of the total population lives below the international poverty line of \$2.15 per day, with food insecurity affecting 15-20% of Chadians.